Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Tsarskoye Selo – Pushkin

-Another equally impressive place is the Tsarskoye Selo in Pushkin.
-This Royal Village includes two palace complexes: the highly touristic Catherine Palace and gardens, and the little-visited Alexander Palace and parks.
 The former is a baroque palace famous for its amber room, a faithful replica of the original room from 1770.
-The later is a bit smaller and closed to visitors.
+The latter is a bit smaller and closed to visitors.
 Nevertheless, its park is a great place for a long walk or a picnic.

 Pushkin - Tsarskoye Selo